chesshacker/chess_toolkit/MANUAL.md

 **CtGameTags** is an ADT used to store tag pairs describing a chess game.
 Currently, it is limited to the following tags: Event, Site, Date, Round, White, Black, Result, WhiteElo, BlackElo and ECO.
 A future release is likely to add the FEN tag so that graphs from positions other than the standard initial position are easier to work with.

 **CtCommand** is a pointer to a **CtCommandStruct**.
 The reason CtCommandStruct is available, is there could be cases where you'd rather not manually manage memory for each command; then it's handy to reference the struct version.
 The command object follows the command design pattern.
 It is provided a delegate and a method which accepts that delegate.
-Passing a command object allows a the receiver to easily callback to the delegate of your command.
+Passing a command object allows the receiver to easily callback to the delegate of your command.
 There are several variants of this command object.

 **CtMoveCommand** is a pointer to a **CtMoveCommandStruct**.
 It follows the command design pattern, and takes an argument of CtMove.